EmailMagnifier/Email-Magnifier/README.md

 Our service can be useful for a single email check as well as for bulk email checks.
 You can use our services online or leave a task and receive the test results in a file to your email address.
 We provide an API service that allows you to automate totally the procedure of email addresses verification.
 Please visit our site https://www.emailmagnifier.com/ if you need trustful email verification.
 Thanks for your interest!
 ## Getting Started
+You can read in detail about how the verification process works here: https://www.emailmagnifier.com/our-email-test-process-algorithm.aspx.
+You can test the system manually, it is possible to check single email address https://www.emailmagnifier.com/online-single-email-address-test.aspx or bulk test several emails addresses https://www.emailmagnifier.com/online-bulk-email-address-test.aspx
 ## API
 We developed friendly and easy to use web api.
 You can accesses to the api from any platform supporting http request.
 The api use json format can be used for the request and for the response.
 You have two options for using our api depending on your needs.